In your freelance career, you’ll meet all kinds of clients.

 The revisionist will keep asking you for revisions over and over again.
 And they will drag your project along for days and weeks beyond the deadline.

-This client, also known as scope creeps, will often try to sneak in extra work disguised as revisions.
+This client, also known as scope creep, will often try to sneak in extra work disguised as revisions.

 You’ll start the project to design an Instagram post and the next thing you know is you’re also designing posts for Facebook and Twitter as well as writing the copy for the campaign.